mbuczko/revolt/README.md

 Let's talk about task arguments now.

 Having tasks configured doesn't mean they are sealed and we can't bend them to our needs any more.
 Let's look at the `sass` task as an example.
-Although it generates CSSes based on configured `:input-files`, as all other tasks this one also accepts an argument which can be one of following types:
+Although it generates CSSes based on configured `:resources`, as all other tasks this one also accepts an argument which can be one of following types:

  - A keyword.
 This type of arguments is automatically handled by _revolt_.
 As for now only `:describe` responds - returns a human readable description of given task.
  - A `java.nio.file.Path`.
 This type of arguments is also automatically handled by _revolt_ and is considered as a notification that particular file has been changed and task should react upon.
- `sass` task uses path to filter already configured `:input-files` and rebuilds only a subset of SCSSes (if possible).
+ `sass` task uses path to filter already configured `:resources` and rebuilds only a subset of SCSSes (if possible).
  - A map.
 Actually it's up to tasks how to handle incoming map argument, by convension _revolt_ simply merges incoming map into existing configuration:

 ``` clojure